tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 Using classes and or [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) in the Functional Programming deserves [a separate post](/2020/04/functional-object-oriented-programming.html), but there are a few short notes that I would like to make here.

-Building FP-based systems or pipelines, there will functions functions that take a few arguments, and return multiple values (tuple).
+Building FP-based systems or pipelines, there will be functions that  several arguments and return multiple values (tuple).
 For example,

 ```python
 def fun(a, b, c, d):